Phosh: Lock Screen

 When the device's display is toggled from off to on, Phosh displays a Lock Screen with the time and date along with several indicator icons that illustrate the device's status of cellular network service, Wi-Fi, Bluetooth, and battery percentage.
+The Lock screen can display the status of ongoing phone calls (including emergency calls) and is extendable via plugins.
 Upon sliding up from the bottom of the screen, the Lock Screen requests a predefined passcode to unlock and continue to the Overview screen.

 Related technologies

-Phosh is based-on the GTK widget toolkit, and descends as a mobile-specific fork from the GNOME Shell.
+Phosh is based-on the GTK widget toolkit, and uses a custom compositor based on wlroots.
 Like GNOME Shell, Phosh relies upon certain GNOME components to provide a fully-featured mobile interface.
 Primary examples of this are its use of the GNOME Session Manager for session management and the GNOME Settings Daemon for storing application and shell settings.
 Phosh also makes use of some freedesktop.org system components such as Polkit, UPower, iio-sensor-proxy, NetworkManager and ModemManager.

 It is both open source and libre software.
-Closely-related technologies used in conjunction with Phosh, and also significantly developed by Purism, are Phoc (a Wayland compositor), Squeekboard (an on-screen virtual keyboard), feedbackd (a haptic feedback daemon) and portions of libadwaita in regards to adaptive windowing to allow for otherwise desktop-centric apps to act and feel as true mobile apps.
+Closely related technologies used in conjunction with Phosh, and also initially developed by developers at Purism, are Phoc (a Wayland compositor), Squeekboard (an on-screen virtual keyboard), feedbackd (a haptic feedback daemon) and portions of libadwaita in regards to adaptive windowing to allow for otherwise desktop-centric apps to act and feel as true mobile apps.

-Version history

-The table illustrates major releases, and is not an exhaustive list of releases.